Nausea: Causes, Symptoms, Treatment & Best Home Remedies (2026 Guide)

 • Common causes affect both symptoms

-After vomiting, some people feel brief relief because the stomach has emptied irritants or toxins.
+After vomiting, some people feel better because the body has removed irritants or harmful substances.

 In my practice, I often explain that nausea is the body’s warning sign, while vomiting is its way of removing harmful substances.
 While common triggers like food poisoning, infections, or motion sickness are often to blame, persistent vomiting—especially if it leads to dehydration—should always be evaluated by a healthcare professional.